Year Group Curriculum Pages

 - Many of the relationships / friendships that were thriving, may need to be invested in and restored.
 We need to plan for this to happen, not assume that it will.
 Activities that focus on sharing, team and co-operative games will be planned (with appropriate social distancing) to rebuild friendships

-- Arrangements for children who need additional support including considering introducing group ‘Theraplay’, Restarting Elsa sessions when appropriate, re-introducing Rainbows group sessions.
+- Arrangements for children who need additional support including group ‘Theraplay’, restarting Elsa and Drawing & Talking group sessions.

 - In order to keep a sense of community for children when we will not be able to gather initially as a school we will continue to create video assemblies for Monday & Wednesday that will be published on the Virtual School and can be watched in class.
 All staff are welcome to offer to record one of these if they wish - or SLT/ RE team are also happy to produce them.
 Friday Assembly will be live streamed to all classes.